acucciniello/acucciniello.com/_posts/2017-06-30-Bespoken--tools-to-Mock-Alexa-Functionality-in-Tests.md

 })
 ```

 Here we simply testing the functionality of an `AMAZON.HelpIntent`, `AMAZON.CancelIntent`, and `AMAZON.StopIntent`.
 Like the last example we are simply checking to the see the output matches what we want the skill to say.
 The only difference here is we are using `alexa.intended()`.
-This takes the intent name as the first parameter, the second one is the slot for that intent, and the callback.
+This takes the intent name as the first parameter, the second parameter is the slot(s) for that intent, and the callback.

 ### Any Other Intent Testing